-Did you know that every undergrad has a specific Enrolment Services (ES) Advisor?
-ES Advisors can answer questions about transcripts, enrolment letters, registration troubleshooting, tuition, financial support options, and more.
+Did you know that every undergrad in a degree program has an assigned Enrolment Services (ES) Advisor?
+ES Advisors can answer questions about admissions, transcripts, enrolment letters, registration troubleshooting, tuition, financial support options, and more.
 Find out how to contact yours in the Student Service Centre under Personal Info > UBC Contacts.

 When the nuts and bolts of your degree start to feel like they’re coming loose, or if you just want to make sure you’re on track, contact your faculty’s academic advising office.
 They can help with degree planning, program requirements, and other issues related to your courses to ensure things are running smoothly at the pace you want.
 Visit your faculty's academic advising website to find the best way to reach an Academic Advisor.

 Want to level up your studying and writing skills?
 Get in touch with the Chapman Learning Commons for study tips, advice on citations, and appointments for writing help.
-Drop by the 3rd floor desk at Irving K. Barber Learning Centre during their open hours or visit the Chapman Learning Commons website to find out more.
+Drop by the desk on Level 3 of the Irving K. Barber Learning Centre during their open hours or visit the Chapman Learning Commons website to find out more.

 Resources to help you connect to your community